LanguageMachines/CLIN28_ST_spelling_correction/README.md

 ## Data

-We initially deliver one annotated document for validation purposes.
+We initially deliver three annotated documents for validation purposes.
 A validation set consisting of 50 Wikipedia articles will follow before the end of October.
-The documents may contain zero, one or more spelling errors.
+The documents may contain zero, one, or more spelling errors.
 The validation set contains all of the spelling error categories listed below.
 In December, a full test set will be published in the same format.

 ### Data format